-As a general rule, employees should be transparent about their plans and comply with any requirements to disclose their planned new employment.
-Accordingly, if asked (or required by contract or otherwise) to disclose who they are transitioning to work for, employees should answer truthfully; failure to do so (in addition to a breach of any applicable contractual requirements) will raise suspicions and potentially create problems unnecessarily.
-Employees may conclude that they do not want to disclose the full details about their new positions to their current employers and may not be required to do so by contract or otherwise.
-But employees should not lie-as this will be pointed to as evidence of lack of trustworthiness in any future litigation.
+As a general rule, employers should encourage employees to be transparent about their plans and comply with any requirements to disclose their planned new employment to their former employers.
+Accordingly, if asked (or required by contract or otherwise) to disclose who they are transitioning to work for, employers should encourage employees to answer truthfully; failure to do so (in addition to a breach of any applicable contractual requirements) will raise suspicions and potentially create problems unnecessarily.16 Employers should note that employees may not want to disclose the full details about their new positions to their current employers and may not be required to do so by contract or otherwise.

 The new employer should encourage the employee to make a smooth transition and to provide necessary assistance to his or her former employer in transitioning.
 The new employer should, however, be wary of a start date that occurs any material time after acceptance of the offer.
 It should counsel the employee not to share trade secrets or to let up in his or her work for the soon-to-be former employer during the interval between the offer acceptance and the employee's last day with the former employer.
-In other words, the new employer should do what it can to ensure that the new employee is not acting as though he or she has already joined the new team before he or she has left the old one.
+In other words, the new employer should do what it can to ensure that the